Hidden Costs in Roof Replacement Asheville: Tree Impact

 Asheville sits in a climate zone that’s perfect for both trees and roof damage.
 Our annual rainfall averages around 37 inches, and we see significant humidity throughout the year.
 When you combine that moisture with constant shade from mature trees, you create conditions where roofs deteriorate faster than they should.

 The problem isn’t the trees themselves.
-It’s what happens when roofing cost materials stay damp and covered in organic debris for extended periods.
+It’s what happens when roofing materials stay damp and covered in organic debris for extended periods.
 Asphalt shingles are designed to dry out between rain events.
-Under heavy tree coverage, that drying cycle gets disrupted.
+Under heavy tree coverage, that drying cycle gets disrupted, leading to premature replacement needs that catch homeowners off guard.

 Debris Accumulation and What It Actually Costs You